eeeschwartz/erikschwartz/_posts/2014-11-26-bookmarklet-extract-questions-google-form.md

 published: true
 date: 2014-11-26
 permalink: "2014-11-26-bookmarklet-extract-questions-google-doc"
+title: A Bookmarklet to extract questions from a google form
 ---

 Generally speaking I prefer to write Google Forms outside of the browser, usually in Evernote.
 The writing is stored automatically and is availble across devices.
 I also find that I concentrate better outside of the form.
 Sometimes the questions require some real chin scratching and I find that the Google Forms interface lends itself to rush.
 I just want to take it [nice and slow](https://www.youtube.com/watch?v=RQeZZnwmuMo) like Usher.